killrweather/killrweather/README.md

 1.Start `KillrWeather`
     cd /path/to/killrweather
     sbt weather_app/run

+    [or, to avoid firewall issue when running on OS X sbt weather_app/run -Dcassandra.connection.host="localhost"
+    ]

 As the `KillrWeather` app initializes, you will see Akka Cluster start, Zookeeper and the Kafka servers start.